East Broad Top Railroad and Coal Company: Common carrier operations - 1872 to 1956

-EBT was generally profitable from the 1880s through the 1940s and was able to modernize its infrastructure far more than other narrow gauge railroads.
-The railroad's roundhouse, one of the oldest railroad roundhouses in the US still in operation, was built in 1882.
-A coal cleaning plant and a full maintenance shops complex were also built, bridges were upgraded from iron and wood to steel and concrete, wood rolling stock was replaced by steel, and modern high-powered steam locomotives were bought from the Baldwin Locomotive Works of Philadelphia.
-In the post-WWII years most railroads converted to diesel motive power but the EBT considered this switch unnecessary.
-Steam locomotives had proven longevity and, as EBT was a coal carrier, fuel was abundant and cheap.

-In 1929 the EBT formed the East Broad Top Transit Company and operated regional bus service.
+In 1929, the EBT expanded its passenger service by forming the East Broad Top Transit Company and operated regional bus service.
 It acquired the Mount Union Bus Line in 1931.
-In 1941 this operation was sold to the Huntingdon Bus Company.
+In 1941, that operation was sold to the Huntingdon Bus Company.

+EBT was generally profitable from the 1880s through the 1940s, and was able to modernize its infrastructure far more than other narrow gauge railroads.
+The railroad's roundhouse was built in 1882, and is one of the oldest railroad roundhouses in the US still in operation.
+A coal cleaning plant and a full maintenance shops complex were also built, bridges were upgraded from iron and wood to steel and concrete, wooden rolling stock was replaced by steel, and modern high-powered steam locomotives were bought from the Baldwin Locomotive Works of Philadelphia.
+In November 1953, the railroad's innovation earned them a cover story, "Is It a Sin to be Narrow Gauge?", in Trains magazine.

-In November 1953 the railroad's innovation earned them a cover story, "Is It a Sin to be Narrow Gauge?", in Trains.
-But coal demand was already plummeting as homes and industries switched to cheap oil and gas.
-The last nail in the coffin came when the silica brick plants in Mount Union converted to oil and gas and not enough coal could be sold to support the mines and the railroad.
-The railroad closed as a coal hauler April 14, 1956, and along with the coal-mining company was sold for scrap to the Kovalchick Salvage Corporation.
+In the post-WWII years, most railroads converted to diesel motive power.
+Sources differ on why the EBT did not.
+One source cited the proven longevity of steam locomotives and, because EBT was a coal carrier, fuel was abundant and cheap.
+The other source is a 1955 General Electric Company report which argued that substantial savings in fuel, maintenance, and labor could be had by dieselization.
+However, by that time coal demand was already plummeting as homes and industries switched to cheap oil and gas.
+The last nail in the coffin came when the silica brick plants in Mount Union converted to oil and gas, meaning that not enough coal could be sold to support the mines and the railroad.
+On April 14, 1956, the railroad closed as a coal hauler and, along with the coal-mining company, was sold for scrap to the Kovalchick Salvage Corporation.

 First heritage operation - 1960 to 2011

 Nick Kovalchick, president of Kovalchick Salvage, elected not to scrap the railroad right away, instead letting it sit in place.
 In 1960, the twin boroughs of Orbisonia and Rockhill Furnace—the latter being the operating hub for the railroad—celebrated their Bicentennial and asked Kovalchick to put a train out for display.
 Doing them one better, he rehabilitated four miles of track and two locomotives and operated tourist train rides for several months that summer.
 The new attraction was so successful that the ride, extended to 5 mi, opened as a regular tourist operation in 1961.
 The railroad operated tourist trains every summer through 2011.
 From 1960 to 2008 the trains were operated by the EBT under Kovalchick Salvage.
 From 1956 until 2020, the majority of the railroad was still owned by Kovalchick Salvage.
-It was overseen by Nick Kovalchick from 1956 to 1977 and by Nick's son, Joe, and his wife, Judy after 1977.
+It was overseen by Nick Kovalchick from 1956 to 1977 and by Nick's son, Joe, and his wife Judy, after 1977.
+That included assistance from long-time EBT employee Stanley Hall, who did almost any job, and eventually rose to General Manager before his retirement.